BugBusterSWE/sweetjs-compiler/README.md

 ```

 ## Note
-This project is make to use the method compile in a javascript file.
+This project is make to use the method compile in a javascript program.
 Please, if this is a unneccessary solution, open a issue so I will delete this garbage.